atillaoezdemir/DancingPipe/frontend/OrganUI/README.md

 ## Note on Angular Default Port and CORS Configuration

 - **Angular Default Port and Host Configuration:**
-  Ensure your Angular application starts at the default port (4200) and default host (localhost).
+  Ensure Angular application starts at the default port (4200) and default host (localhost).
 This is important because the server is configured to accept requests from this default port due to established CORS policies.

 - **Modifying CORS Policy on the Backend:**
-  If for any reason the Angular application needs to run on a port other than the default (4200) or another host, you must update the CORS configuration on your backend server to allow requests from the new port.
-For instance, if your Angular application is running on port 4300, you need to add this to your server’s CORS allowed origins.
+  If for any reason the Angular application needs to run on a port other than the default (4200) or another host, you must update the CORS configuration on backend server to allow requests from the new port.
+For instance, if Angular application is running on port 4300, you need to add this to server’s CORS allowed origins.

   Path: `server/organServer/src/main/java/com/example/organServer/OrganServerApplication.java`